 In case of transition to online classes at any point, this course and its policies were designed to facilitate its use as a HyFlex or fully online educational experience.
-Modifications are noted in this document where relevant.
+While we are not expecting a major disruption as has occurred in past semesters, in the event of a lockdown exams will be delayed until in-person times are available and classes will be held remotely at usual times.